Soimn/Otus/design.md

   P: Should the subscript operator work on pointers?

+  P: How far should metaprogramming be taken in this language?
+  ?: Jai-esque polymorphism, run directives, body_text, modify and mutable compilation

+  P: How should unicode strings and characters be represented in memory, or rather,
+     how should UTF-8 strings and characters be expressed and manipulated?

+  P: How should float to int conversions be handled, where the floating point number is larger than the largest
+     integer type representable on a system?
+  ?: However LLVM does it?

+  P: What should determine linking names, and should they be consistent?
+  ?: Name of the procedure followed by the type name of each argument, unless specified otherwise
+  S: "package_name.mangled_procedure_name" if not overridden

 Ideas:
   - Comments cause a lot of problems when outdated, is there a better way to "comment" code than the current standard of leaving text that is ignored by the compiler?
 Should the compiler try to solve this?
 Should it